 Using these points, you will show you know how to follow directions, you are a thoughtful communicator and will set you apart from the many job hunters out there.

-Here are some additional pointers on writing a kick a$$ cover letter.
-No, it might not get read, however, if it does, it should knock the readers socks off, not bore them or annoy them.
+Your cover letter might not get read, however, if it does, it should knock the readers’ socks off, not bore them or annoy them.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.